rous6026nz/gs-building-REST-services-with-spring/README.md

 ## Interrogating The Service

-To explore the services make sure you are in the right branch - `feature/nonrest` or `feature/restful`.
-Then `cd` into the service folder you wish to interrogate and run the application `mvn clean spring-boot:run`.
+To explore the services you can `cd` into the service directory you wish to interrogate `nonrest` or `rest`, and run the application using `mvn clean spring-boot:run`.

 To interrogate the services, you can use an API development tool such as [Postman](https://www.getpostman.com/) and explore the service by navigating to `http://localhost:8080/employees`.